Toronto's New Music Hub

-When Massey Hall’s redevelopment is completed in the fall of 2020, Canada’s most hallowed soft-seater will no longer be the only venue on Shuter Street.
+When Massey Hall’s redevelopment is completed in mid-2021, Canada’s most hallowed soft-seater will no longer be the only venue on Shuter Street.
 The main hall will become the crown jewel of a three-venue network that includes the addition of a small stage to the Centuries bar in the basement, and another brand new live-music room — to be located on the fourth floor of Massey’s addition — with a scalable capacity ranging from 250 to 500 people.

 The Centuries stage, as well as hosting pre- and post-show events, will also function as an intimate stand-alone venue.
 The new as-yet-unnamed performance venue will also function independently, showcasing artists who have the potential to one day play Massey’s main stage.
 As Massey’s Director of Programming, Jesse Kumagai, explains, the new venues represent the culmination of a 10-year strategy to make Massey Hall less of an institution available only to big-ticket performers, and more of a community-oriented organization that nurtures artists on all rungs of the ladder.